Details of the services we provide on an estate administration matter

 The overview of our fees below is based on a “typical” estate administration matter and we assume that our services will include the following key stages:

 There is no “standard” time frame for estate administration; every estate has its own characteristics which will impact upon timings.
-However, in a straightforward estate we would anticipate that the Grant of Probate may be obtained between four to seven months of us commencing work on the matter, whilst the entire process from start to finish may take between eight to fourteen months.
+However, in a straightforward estate we would anticipate that the Grant of Probate may be obtained within four to seven months of us commencing work on the matter, whilst the entire process from start to finish may take between eight and 14 months.
+These timeframes are based on the Probate Registry processing the application for a Grant in a timely fashion – there may, however, be times where external delays beyond our control impact on how quickly we can deal with an estate.

 Please note that the fees mentioned below do not include any conveyancing fees for carrying out any sale or transfers of real property within the estate.